angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 Mana acceleration is one of the defining features of Legacy combo decks.
-By cheating on mana and being able to resolve your combos as early as turn one, you can invalidate any pressure your opponent is presenting on the board and reduce the likelyhood that they are able to find interaction to disrupt you.
+By cheating on mana and being able to resolve your combos as early as turn one, you can invalidate any pressure your opponent is presenting on the board and reduce the likelihood that they are able to find interaction to disrupt you.

 The two primary pieces of mana acceleration for Entombsday are :card[Dark Ritual] and :card[Lotus Petal].
 Dark Ritual provides the exact mana needed for